DanielTakeshi/debridement-code/images/README.md

 **For neural net stuff**:

+Using DNN + RF

 - `seeds_v20`: pumpkin seeds, random orientation.
 I made an error with numbering, trials 1 and 2 correspond to indices 0 and 1, but then for some reason index 2 seems to not correspond to a trial.
 So the others after that are trial X for index X.

 - `seeds_v21`: sunflower seeds, random orientation.
 This time the numbering is right, i.e. trial X corresponds to index X-1.

+Note that the 15 trials with v20 and v21 used the slower timing benchmark ... ugh.

+Using DNN ONLY as a baselie:

+- `seeds_v22`: pumpkin seeds, random orientation.

+- `seeds_v23`: sunflower seeds, random orientation.

+This time v22 and v23 have good timing benchmarks, even if their performance sucks.